 Have an agreed credit control procedure to make sure late payments are chased up at seven day intervals once they become overdue.
 It’s important to check your aged debtors frequently in your accounting software – and to take proactive action as quickly as possible.

 The chasing method will vary depending on the relationship with the customer, the lateness of the invoice and the size of the debt.
 In the first instance, a phone call to the customer’s accounts payable team may get the bill paid.
-It’s also good practice to contact the customer in writing, e.g. by email, or use credit control software such as Fluidly to automate both the email chasing and call reminder process.
+It’s also good practice to contact the customer in writing, e.g. by email, or use credit control software to automate both the email chasing and call reminder process.

 What’s credit control?
 And why does my SME need to know about it?

 If your usual chasing methods don’t result in payment, and a customer is still refusing to settle their invoice, then there’s a need to escalate this particular bad debt.

 Most credit control policies will state the age at which a debt is passed to the next stage of collection.
 Commonly, this will be once the invoice passes 90 days and goes beyond the final agreed timelines for payment in your T&Cs.

 It’s then credit control’s job to manage these bad payments and late-paying customers and to take legal action to resolve the issue.
 This can mean taking your debtors to court and – in the worst cases – bringing in a debt collection agent to recover the full outstanding amount.